-- Set up a European Academy of Global Governance devoted to top level training, discussion and debates; - Create a community of up to 10 new junior fellows specialised in these areas; attract at the EUI an important number of senior scholars drawn from the faculty of other member states universities and research centres, and international institutions; - Develop different strands of basic and applied research on issues of global governance that may, in time, constitute independent units of research; - Promote and support a variety of events, conferences and seminars on issues of global governance; create a European network of Global Governance - Widespread work in the field of migration policy through the EUI's specialised Migration Policy Center. - 4.4.
-Grants to actions with specific characteristics that require a particular body in account of its technical competence, its high degree of specialisation or its administrative power (Art.
-168(1)(f) of the IR) - 4.4.1.
+- Improve and broaden the PhD training with respect to global governance and world affairs at the EUI; - Consolidate and further develop the Global Governance Programme; - Set up a European Academy of Global Governance devoted to top level training, discussion and debates: - Create a community of up to 10 new junior fellows specialised in these areas; attract at the EUI an important number of senior scholars drawn from the faculty of other member states universities and research centres, and international institutions; - Develop different strands of basic and applied research on issues of global governance that may, in time, constitute independent units of research; - Promote and support a variety of events, conferences and seminars on issues of global governance; create a European network of Global Governance - Widespread work in the field of migration policy through the EUI's specialised Migration Policy Centre.

+4.4.
+Grants for actions with specific characteristics that require a particular body in account of its technical competence, its high degree of specialisation or its administrative power (Art.
+168(1)(f) of the IR)

+4.4.1.
 European Qualifications Framework national co-ordination points